 Turning data into action with intelligent digital twins

-Our 2021 Technology Vision calls for companies to be masters of change.
+Our 2021 Technology Vision calls for companies ready to become experts at change.
 Being a true leader in our new future, where change is constant, means being ready to take action and pivot at any time: to embrace change not as something that happens to us, but as something to actively pursue.

-Being ready to lead as a master of change means companies first need to know where they are and what’s happening within their operations at any given moment.
+Being ready to lead as an expert at change means companies first need to know where they are and what’s happening within their operations at any given moment.
 That’s where they must lean on the power of intelligent digital twins.

 Companies have experimented with digital twins for some time now, usually creating “digital doubles” of small pieces of their organization or processes.
-But that’s not enough to become a master of change.
+But that’s not enough to become an expert at change.
 Leaders are beginning to connect massive networks of intelligent twins: linking many twins together, powered by in-depth and real-time data, to create living models of factories, product lifecycles, supply chains, ports, or whole cities.

 This “mirrored world” gives companies an unbroken thread of data about their current state of being.
 It requires a comprehensive re-thinking of data practices, and a strategy for keeping data sources updated as processes throughout the company change.
 But combined with the power of AI, the mirrored world offers complex system modeling and simulation – the ability to ask “what if” questions and pivot as needs change.
 What if this vendor can’t provide the parts needed to keep production going?
 What if I need to take a factory offline for a day?